 Here it is: extracurriculars.

 That’s right.
-Writing clubs, intramural hockey leagues, a capella groups, and other such organizations may just be the key to college success (and, of course, fun!).
+Writing clubs, intramural hockey leagues, a capella groups, and other such organizations may just be the key to college success (and, dare I say it, fun).

 There are as many reasons to get involved with extracurriculars at the collegiate level as there are types of activities offered.
 However, you should consider joining one (or several) for a few reasons in particular: